Policies, principles and standards

 Stakeholders in dialogue also helped British American Tobacco p.l.c. to develop our Business Principles into a Framework for CSR.
 We believe this may provide a blueprint for a responsible tobacco business and a basis for ongoing stakeholder dialogue.
 Within the Framework, each Core Belief offers three areas of responsibility, which attempt to address the nature of appropriate contributions for a commercial organisation:

-Our International Marketing Principles (IMP) set down detailed guidance on all aspects of tobacco marketing, from print, billboards and electronic media to promotional events, packaging and sponsorship.
-Central to the IMP is our long held commitment to ensuring that no marketing activity is directed at, or particularly appeals to, youth.
+Our International Marketing Principles (IMP) set down detailed guidance on all aspects of our marketing of our conventional combustible tobacco products and our portfolio of reduced-risk*† products – from print, billboards and electronic media to promotional events, packaging and sponsorship.
+Central to the IMP is our long-held commitment to ensuring that no marketing activity is directed at, or particularly appeals to, youth.
 The IMP are globally applicable and in some countries exceed the requirements of local laws.
 Adherence by our companies forms part of our regular internal audit process, supported by annual self-certification by management and Audit Committee review.
 We publicly report any instances of incomplete adherence each year.

 Our Employment Principles build on our commitment to good employment practices and workplace related human rights.
 They set out a common approach to our companies’ development of policies and procedures, while recognising that each company must take account of local labour law and practice and the local political, economic and cultural context.
 All our companies have committed to the Employment Principles and, through our internal audit process, are required to demonstrate that they are embedding them in the workplace.
 Our auditing also monitors that our companies are strongly encouraging key suppliers to meet similar standards.